SkylineCommunications/dataminer-docs/develop/schemadoc/Protocol/Protocol.Params.Param-saveInterval.md

 Specifies that only one save operation must be executed per interval.

 > [!CAUTION]
-> This feature is undergoing improvements.
-> The specified interval is not yet functional, and save operations currently execute only when the element is restarted.
+> Be careful with the use of this feature, as it is still undergoing improvements.
+The specified interval is not yet functional, and save operations are currently only executed when the element is restarted.
-> Use with consideration.

 ## Content Type